The top programming languages you need to learn for 2022

-One of the most venerable programming languages still in mainstream use, SQL was first developed in 1972.
-Nevertheless, it's retained its popularity and is still an essential part of modern business IT.
+One of the most venerable programming languages still in mainstream use, Structrured Query Language, known commonly as SQL, was first developed in 1972, and has managed to retain its position as an essential part of modern business IT.
 This is because it's designed for managing large databases from the likes of Oracle, Microsoft and IBM, which still power a plurality of enterprise applications.

 While SQL may seem a bit old-fashioned, it's actually surprisingly versatile, and can run big data applications as well as more traditional databases.
-It's one of the most reliable languages out there - which is part of the reason behind its enduring popularity.
+It's one of the most reliable languages out there, which explains its enduring popularity.

 C is another easy-to-learn, multi-purpose language in this list that is hugely popular in the Windows, Linux, and UNIX communities for its powerful capabilities in system scripting applications.
 It's a general-purpose language that can be used for a variety of applications in the enterprise all the way through to the gaming space.

 C also plays a hugely important role in the heart of most major operating systems, with the kernels of Windows, macOS, iOS, Android, Windows Phone, and most of Linux all written in C. It could be argued much of the world runs on C which makes it an ideal, versatile language to add to your arsenal.

 |Reasons to learn||Highly specialised, good for lightweight app development|